-Under the Options menu of the Mailing List window is a menu item that says Filtering Resets All Tags.
+Under the Options menu of the Mailing List window is a menu item

 The meaning of this Option has to do with how tagging works when you perform two or more filter operations in a row.
 When this option is checked, which is its default, then whenever you perform Filter Tagging the program will first turn off all tags for the entire list, and then it will apply the current filter tag operation.
 When this option is NOT checked, it means that when you perform more than one filter operation in succession then each next filter operation will be additive in that it will add to the entries that are already tagged.